Skip to main content

 Popular posts from this blog

-Wisdom through the ages Seen through the eyes of the most insightful and powerful minds throughout history, still relevant today.
+Wisdom through the ages as seen through the eyes of the most powerful and insightful minds, yet still truer than ever nowadays.